MatthewReid854/reliability/docs/Weibull mixture models.rst

 Mixture models are formed using two or more distributions added together.
 Each of the mixture's components must be multiplied by a proportion, and the sum of all the proportions is equal to 1.
 Mixture models are useful when there is more than one failure mode that is generating the failure data.
 This can be recognised by the shape of the PDF and CDF being outside of what any single distribution can accurately model.
 You should not use a mixture model just because it can fit almost anything really well, but you should use a mixture model if you suspect that there are multiple failure modes contributing to the failure data you are observing.

 Currently the only mixture model implemented in ``reliability`` is a Weibull mixture model consisting of 2 x Weibull_2P distributions (this does not fit the gamma parameter).
-Just as with all of the other distributions in ``reliability.Fitters``, censoring is supported (left or right but not both), though care should be taken to ensure that there still appears to be two groups when plotting only the failure data.
+Just as with all of the other distributions in ``reliability.Fitters``, right censoring is supported, though care should be taken to ensure that there still appears to be two groups when plotting only the failure data.
 A second group cannot be made from a mostly or totally censored set of samples.

 Whilst some failure modes may not be fitted as well by a Weibull distribution as they may be by another distribution, it is unlikely that a mixture of data from two distributions (particularly if they are overlapping) will be fitted noticeably better by other types of mixtures than would be achieved by a Weibull mixture.
 For this reason, other types of mixtures are not implemented.

 Inputs:

 - failures - an array or list of the failure data.
 There must be at least 4 failures, but it is highly recommended to use another model if you have less than 20 failures.
-- left_censored - an array or list of left censored data
 - right_censored - an array or list of right censored data
 - print_results - True/False.
 This will print results to console.
 Default is False
 - show_plot - True/False.
 This will show the PDF and CDF of the Weibull mixture with a histogram of the data.
 Default is False.